Oracle Cloud LLMs: 44% Better Price-Performance

 Why Oracle Cloud ML Makes Financial Sense

-Oracle Cloud delivers up to 44% better price-performance for AI workloads compared to major competitors.
-That's not marketing.
-It's measurable.
+Oracle Cloud delivers up to 44% better price-performance for AI workloads than major competitors, and that gap shows up in the invoice, not the marketing deck.

-GPU shapes cost significantly less.
-An H100 instance on OCI costs less than equivalent AWS P5 or Azure ND instances.
-No complicated pricing tiers.
-No hidden fees.
-Simple, predictable monthly costs.
+GPU shapes cost less outright.
+An H100 instance on OCI runs cheaper than the equivalent AWS P5 or Azure ND instance, with no pricing tiers to decode and no hidden fees buried in the bill.

-The platform integrates deeply with Oracle Database.
-Your ML models query production data directly.
-No data movement.
-No ETL pipelines.
-No duplicate storage costs.
+The platform integrates deeply with Oracle Database, so your ML models query production data directly instead of waiting on an ETL pipeline.
+There's no data movement and no duplicate storage costs.

-OCI Data Science platform provides end-to-end MLOps.
-Jupyter notebooks.
-Automated pipelines.
-Model deployment.
-Monitoring.
-All included without per-feature pricing.
+The OCI Data Science platform covers end-to-end MLOps: Jupyter notebooks, automated pipelines, model deployment, and monitoring, all included without per-feature pricing.

 OCI ML Platform Overview

-Oracle structures ML services around data proximity and simplicity.
+Oracle structures its ML services around two priorities: proximity to your data and pricing you can predict.

 OCI Data Science Platform

-The Data Science platform handles your complete ML lifecycle.
+The Data Science platform covers your complete ML lifecycle, from notebook to production endpoint.

 # Deploy model from catalog